JamesPartaker/jamespartaker.github.io/projects/kabosu.md

 Ruby on rails is quite a popular framework to use these days and has a pretty established environment.
 I chose to use it because of its relatively quick development time and the fact that it has a large set of gems that can make development easier.

 #### Maps
 Google's mapping solution has been king for years but more restrictive licensing & increased prices has lead to a push for an open solution.
-Open street maps has gained popularity as a data provider which has made it comparable in quality to Google's.
+Open street maps has gained popularity as a data provider, which has made it comparable in quality to Google's.
 I used MapBox as a tile provider which uses open street maps for its data source.
 Mapbox can be integrated using LeafeltJS, which is an open-source mapping library.
 Since you can use different tile providers with LeafletJS you are not stuck implementing a new API if you need to switch.

 #### Layout
-Tablets and devices with differing screen sizes have become more and more of the web market share.
+Tablets and devices with differing screen sizes have gained more and more of the web market share.
 The need to accommodate these devices is crucial.
 Among a few other layout frameworks, twitter bootstrap is useful for creating responsive layouts that adjust to the device's screen size.
 A responsive layout was implemented across the website.
 Bootstrap also provides decent looking design elements that were used in the administration panel where utility, more than style, is key.

 #### AWS
 AWS was a natural choice for hosting.
 For a startup the advantage is in scaling quickly and easily to accommodate spikes in traffic.
 This advantage can trump the extra cost over using a fixed VPS hosting solution.
 AWS also provides other infrastructure services like a CDN, static hosting and DNS servers that compliment EC2.